COS301-SE-2020/LightBot/README.md

     - Demo 1: Set up traffic flow simulation & created algorithm for simulation, worked on the SRS document and recorded contribution video.
     <br>
     <br>
     - Demo 2: Installation of SUMO and SUMO-WEB3D on amazon virtual machine.
 Configuring virtual machine to properly interface with browser.
 Configuring and loading scenarios on virtual machine.
 Modeling a intersection using SUMO after Jan Shoba and South Street.
 Creating various scenarios based on different traffic flows at intersection.
+Performed unit testing on scenarios and SUMO.
+Performed intergration testing on simulation server with google chrome.
 Worked on the updated SRS document & recorded contribution video.
     <br>
 </details>